kiskadee-studio/kiskadee/packages/schema/rules.md

-## 1. Color Themes and Variations
+## 1. Color Segments, Themes, and Variations

-- Kiskadee does not work with design systems with light or dark mode, but rather a single theme with support for different color palettes, which can be used to handle variations of a white label product or variations of light or dark mode, or both.
+### 1.1.
+Segments (Brand/Product Identity)
+- Kiskadee organizes colors through **segments**, where each segment represents a distinct brand or product identity (e.g., Google, YouTube, WhatsApp in a multi-brand platform).
+- Each segment defines its own **primary color** (brand identity color) which varies by segment, while maintaining universal **semantic colors** (greenLike, yellowLike, redLike, neutral) that remain consistent across all segments to ensure predictable component behavior and enable theme automation.
+- For example, in a white-label e-commerce platform, one brand might use blue as its primary color while another uses red, but both would use the same green color for "purchase" buttons (greenLike) to maintain universal semantic meaning.

+### 1.2.
+Theme Modes (Light/Dark)
+- Within each segment, Kiskadee supports multiple **theme modes**: light, dark, and optionally darker.
+Each theme mode can define independent color scales and tone tracks optimized for that specific context.
+- Theme modes allow the same segment (brand) to adapt to different display contexts while maintaining brand identity.
+For instance, Google segment might have both light and dark themes, each with the same blue primary hue but different tone distributions.
+- Each theme must include all required semantic colors (primary, secondary, greenLike, yellowLike, redLike, neutral) to ensure consistency and enable automatic theme generation.

+### 1.3.
+Universal Semantic Colors
+- **primary**: Brand identity color (varies by segment - blue for Google, red for YouTube, green for WhatsApp)
+- **secondary**: Supporting brand color (optional, varies by segment)
+- **greenLike**: Universal semantic for success, purchase, confirmation, profit (always green-ish, ~140° hue, consistent across segments)
+- **yellowLike**: Universal semantic for attention, warning, caution (always yellow-ish, ~45° hue, consistent across segments)
+- **redLike**: Universal semantic for danger, error, urgent, notification (always red-ish, ~0° hue, consistent across segments)
+- **neutral**: Universal semantic for text, backgrounds, borders, dividers (always grayscale, consistent across segments)

+The "-like" suffix indicates artistic freedom: the actual hue can vary slightly while maintaining communicative intent.
+This consistency enables theme automation - a "buy" button always uses greenLike regardless of segment, ensuring it's always green even when the segment's primary color is red or blue.

+### 1.4.
+Performance Optimization
+- For optimal web performance, each segment's theme colors are exported to separate files.
+When generating the style schema, colors are imported from the desired segment and theme.
+- Build output structure: `google-light.css`, `google-dark.css`, `youtube-light.css`, etc.
+- Users of one segment only download colors for that segment and active theme, avoiding unnecessary bundle size from other segments they'll never use.

+### 1.5.
+Component Color Variants
-- Component variants employ color variations within a unified palette to convey distinct meanings.
+- Component variants employ color variations within their theme's palette to convey distinct meanings.
+A button maintains its core structure but adapts its color to communicate purpose: red (redLike) for dangerous actions, green (greenLike) for confirmatory actions, brand color (primary) for main actions.
-  Consider a button that maintains its core structure - dimensions and visual style - but adapts its color to communicate purpose: red for dangerous actions requiring caution, green for confirmatory actions.
-These color variations create component variants without constituting a separate theme or design system.
+- These color variations create component variants without constituting a separate design system.
-- The color variant "danger" is called "error" by the Microsoft Fluent 2 design system, but this makes sense in the context of that design system, as the "red" color is only used in error messages and error inputs.
-However, the "danger" color variant can be used in buttons and other elements, and that is why it is called "danger" in the Kiskadee design system.
-- For optimization purposes, a visual identity's colors are exported to a separate file, aligning with Kiskadee's emphasis on maximum web performance.
-When generating the style schema, colors must be imported from the desired palette or theme variant.
-For instance, consider a white-label e-commerce platform where one brand uses blue and another uses red, while sharing the same visual identity structure.
-With Kiskadee, you only need one visual identity with two defined palettes - one for each store.
-The colors from each palette are extracted separately for optimal performance.
-  Since users of one store are typically unaware of the shared codebase with another store, it would be inefficient for users of the red-themed store to download blue-themed store colors they'll never use.

-### 1.1 Emphasis Variants (Soft and Solid Tones)
+### 1.6.
+Emphasis Variants (Soft and Solid Tone Tracks)
 - Kiskadee supports emphasis variants within semantic colors to provide visual hierarchy and flexibility.
 Each semantic color (primary, secondary, neutral, etc.) can define two emphasis
   tracks: **soft** (subtle, light backgrounds and tints) and **solid** (prominent, high-contrast